Samsung/tizen-docs/docs/application/dotnet/guides/uix/voice-control-manager.md

 <a name="information"></a>
 ## Retrieve voice control manager information

-To get information about the current states, service states, current and supported languages.
-Follow these steps:
+To get information about the current states, service states, current and supported languages, follow these steps:

 -   Get the current voice control manager state using the `State` property of the [Tizen.Uix.VoiceControlManager.VoiceControlManagerClient](/application/dotnet/api/TizenFX/latest/api/Tizen.Uix.VoiceControlManager.VoiceControlManagerClient.html) class.
     The voice control manager state changes according to method calls: